How to deal with annoying housemates

 Making jokes in front of other flatmates (and even friends who dare to come over) about the smell of their room could work.
 But failing that, a cleaning rota for everything that needs doing will ensure it becomes obvious who isn't doing their bit.

 This may seem a bit excessive, but it's often the only way to keep the house clean and ensure everyone is doing their bit.
-Make sure you keep up your end of the bargain so that it can't backfire on you!
+Make sure you keep up your end of the bargain so that it can't backfire on you.If The Dirty Slob won't get their act together, just console yourself with the fact that your house isn't quite as bad as this one.

 The Party Animal

-When you need a crazy night out, this is your guy/girl, but they always seem to take things too far.
+When you need a crazy night out, this is the person to turn to.
+The only issue is that they always seem to take things too far.

 They make the house smell of stale smoke, and you're constantly being woken up to let them in at 4am because they've lost their keys and need money to pay the taxi driver.

 Try being annoyingly chipper when they're lying on the sofa with a rotten hangover.
-Turn the lights on and hoover under their feet to really hammer home the message that while they're slowly destroying their liver and rinsing their student loan, the rest of you are getting on with your lives.
+Turn the lights on and hoover under their feet to really hammer home the message that while they're slowly destroying their liver and rinsing their Maintenance Loan, the rest of you are getting on with your lives.

 When you see they're heading out to a club after making excuses for not being able to pay the bills, don't hide how their cheek has left you feeling shocked and appalled.